corrode/corrode.github.io/content/blog/immutability/index.md

 ## Immutable Doesn't Mean Slow

+So why do people still use `mut`?

 One reason why some people are hesitant of immutability is _performance_.
-The story goes a bit like that:
+The story goes something like this:

 > "Copying data requires allocations.
 Allocations cost time and memory.
 > Therefore, you should avoid copying data."